rebahama/social-reviewer-frontend/README.md

 # Testing
-testing can be found here.
+Testing of the application can be found here: [Testing](https://github.com/rebahama/social-reviewer-frontend/blob/main/TESTING.md)

 # Deployment